 This Toolkit may be useful for Support Workers, Travel Trainers, Classroom Assistants, LEA staff, Teachers, Day Centre Officers, Social Workers, and Residential staff.
 Also, volunteers working in an allied field with a genuine desire to support/train individuals with a disability.

 The Toolkit costs £100 (with discounts available for bulk orders).
-For further information, to request a toolkit or a referral form please contact us
+For further information, to request a toolkit or a referral form please contact the Independent Travel Team.

 Train the trainer

 At Halton Borough Council, we are delivering an accredited training course to equip people with the skills, knowledge and confidence to be able to deliver Independent Travel Training to service users.
 The accreditation is for a Level 2 certificate in an 'Introduction to Training for Travel Trainers' and is awarded through Open Awards.
 This training is aimed at anybody who may deliver Independent Travel Training as part of their working / volunteer or parental / carers role, such as- support staff, key workers, parents, carers, Local Authority staff, potential Independent Travel Trainers etc.

 The 'Train the Trainer' course follows a structured plan which equips delegates with the skills and knowledge they need to start delivering Independent Travel Training.
 Courses are delivered through two days of theory based training and then delegates are allocated a case study to return to their workplace to complete.
 The two days theory training covers all aspects of delivering Independent Travel Training, including-

 - Home Visits

 - Risk Assessments

 - Monitoring Forms

 - Final Reports

 - Road Safety